 Figure 1.
 User experience of the order code payment product

 The merchant sends a request for Alipay to create an order QR code.
 Alipay returns a QR code to the merchant, which can be presented to the user to be scanned.
 After scanning the QR code, the payment method provider (PMP) gets the order details for the user to confirm.
-If the user confirms to pay, PMP processes the payment and sends the payment notification to Alipay.
-Alipay returns the payment notification to the merchant.
+If the user confirms to pay, PMP processes the payment and sends the payment status notification to Alipay.
+Alipay returns the payment status notification to the merchant.

 Figure 2.
 Order code payment product flow